- Search The Registry

 - My Account

 *Walter Fauntroy was born on this date in 1933.
 He is a Black politician, pastor, and civil rights, activist.
-The fourth of seven children, Walter Edward Fauntroy was born and raised in Washington, D.C.
+The fourth of seven children, Walter Edward Fauntroy, was born and raised in Washington, D.C.
 His mother, Ethel (Vines) Fauntroy, was a homemaker.
 His father, William Thomas Fauntroy, Sr., was a clerk in the U.S. Patent Office.

 He grew up in the Shaw community in Northwest Washington and attended the New Bethel Baptist Church just a few blocks from his home.
 He graduated second in his class at Washington's all-black Dunbar High School in 1951, and the members of his church held fund-raising dinners to provide him with a college scholarship.
 When he graduated from Dunbar in 1952, his church gave him enough money to pay for his first year at Virginia Union University in Richmond.

 Fauntroy also helped to coordinate the 1963 March on Washington.
 After completing his education, Fauntroy became pastor of the New Bethel Baptist Church.
 He returned home with an unorthodox view of Christian service that his parishioners immediately embraced.
-Believing that religion was something more than a Sunday morning ritual, Fauntroy took part in civil rights demonstrations, sit-ins, and marches both in Washington, D.C., and elsewhere.
+Believing that religion was something more than a Sunday morning ritual, Fauntroy took part in civil rights demonstrations, sit-ins, and marches in Washington, D.C., and elsewhere.
 As director of the Washington Bureau of the Southern Christian Leadership Conference, Fauntroy served as D.C.
-Coordinator of the historic March on Washington for Jobs and Freedom in 1963, and a coordinator for the 1965 Selma to Montgomery marches and the 1966 March Against Fear.
+Coordinator of the historic March on Washington for Jobs and Freedom in 1963 and a coordinator for the 1965 Selma to Montgomery marches and the 1966 March Against Fear.

 President Lyndon Johnson appointed him Vice-Chairman of the White House Conference on Civil Rights in 1966 and Vice Chairman of D.C.
 City Council in 1967.
 Fauntroy also founded and led the Model Inner City Community Organization (MICCO) until 1971.
 They used federal grants to improve inner-city neighborhoods using black architects, city planners, and construction engineers to design and build homes, schools, stores, and other projects in urban Washington.
-At one time the budget for MICCO was well over $30 million, a community planning and neighborhood development group in Washington, D.C., that established and began to implement the Shaw Urban Renewal Project.
+At one time, the budget for MICCO was well over $30 million, a community planning and neighborhood development group in Washington, D.C., that established and began implementing the Shaw Urban Renewal Project.

 In 1995, Fauntroy pleaded guilty to a felony charge of filing a false disclosure statement in 1989.
 Fauntroy falsely reported making a $23,887 donation to a Washington church at the end of 1988.
-In 2012, Fauntroy disappeared and fled the United States after a bench warrant was issued for his arrest in conjunction with allegations, he had written a fraudulent check for $55,000.
+In 2012, Fauntroy disappeared and fled the United States after a bench warrant was issued for his arrest in conjunction with allegations he had written a fraudulent check for $55,000.
 Fauntroy's wife was eventually forced to file for bankruptcy.
-While his whereabouts were initially unknown to even his family, it was assumed Fauntroy was living somewhere in the Persian Gulf.
+While his whereabouts were initially unknown to even his family, it was assumed Fauntroy lived somewhere in the Persian Gulf.
 In 2016, Fauntroy returned to the United States and was arrested at Washington Dulles International Airport.
 He had been hiding in Ajman, the capital of the Emirate of Ajman in the United Arab Emirates.